BSc (Hons) Digital Business and Information Systems with a Year in Industry

 Teaching and Learning

 Typically, you’ll spend between 9 to 12 months out on industry placement.
-You’ll apply what you have learned in industry practice.
-In addition, you’ll learn and receive guidance from industry peers as part of your year in industry experience.
-Your UEA mentor will support you.
+You’ll apply what you’ve learned on your course so far, in practice.
+In addition, you’ll learn and receive guidance from industry peers as part of your work experience.
+You’ll be supported by a UEA year in industry mentor as well.

 Assessment

-The year in Industry is assessed through a series of periodic reports during the placement and a final report, completed at the end of the placement.
-The placement year is a pass/fail assessment.
+Your year in Industry is assessed through a series of periodic reports during your placement and a final report, completed at the end of the placement.

 Structure